daronphang/coding_resources/javascript/node_js/express_js/dynamic_content_templating.md

 </main>
 ```

-### Partials:
+### Partials

 For layout functionality, can use partials and merge them together to render final html template.

 ```ejs
 <!--head.ejs-->
 <!DOCTYPE html>